 Although controversial at times, nonstick coatings have been confirmed safe for human use by scientists from the Food and Drug Administration.
-Cookware without perfluorooctanoic acid (PFOA) is considered more environmentally friendly than those made with other nonstick coatings, according to their manufacturers.
-Nonstick pans provide an advantage when cooking meals for those on low-fat diets, as no shortening or oil is needed.
+Cookware without perfluorooctanoic acid (PFOA) is considered more environmentally friendly than those made with other nonstick coatings.
+Nonstick pans come in handy when cooking low-fat meals because you don't have to load the pan with grease or oil to keep the food from sticking.

 Durability and Cleanup